pagkly/Zed/Investopedia3/Voluntary Liquidation.md

 ## Understanding Voluntary Liquidations

-The start of a voluntary liquidation resolution is initiated by a company's [board of directors](https://www.investopedia.com/terms/b/boardofdirectors.asp) or ownership.
+The start of a voluntary liquidation resolution is initiated by a company's [[board of directors]](https://www.investopedia.com/terms/b/boardofdirectors.asp) or ownership.
 Voluntary liquidations are then enacted when a resolution to cease operations (assuming that operations are ongoing) is approved by its shareholders.

-Voluntary liquidations stand in contrast to [involuntary liquidations](https://www.investopedia.com/terms/f/forcedliquidation.asp).
+Voluntary liquidations stand in contrast to [[involuntary liquidations]](https://www.investopedia.com/terms/f/forcedliquidation.asp).
 A shareholder vote allows the company to liquidate its assets to free up funds to pay debts.
 As such, voluntary liquidations may happen due to poor operating conditions (operating at a loss or the market moving in another direction), or due to business strategy considerations.

-Such reasoning may be to exact a degree of [tax relief](https://www.investopedia.com/terms/t/tax-relief.asp) for shutting down, or reorganizing and transferring assets to another company in exchange for an ownership or equity stake in the acquiring company.
+Such reasoning may be to exact a degree of [[tax relief]](https://www.investopedia.com/terms/t/tax-relief.asp) for shutting down, or reorganizing and transferring assets to another company in exchange for an ownership or equity stake in the acquiring company.
 Voluntary liquidations may also be approved because the liquidating company was only meant to exist for a limited amount of time or for a specific purpose that has been fulfilled.

 In addition, voluntary liquidation may happen if a key member of an organization leaves the company, and the shareholders decide not to continue operations.

 ## Voluntary Liquidation Process

 In the United States, voluntary liquidations may begin with the occurrence of an event as specified by a company's board of directors.
-In such cases, a [liquidator](https://www.investopedia.com/terms/l/liquidator.asp) is appointed.
+In such cases, a [[liquidator]](https://www.investopedia.com/terms/l/liquidator.asp) is appointed.
 The liquidator answers to shareholders and creditors.
 If the company is solvent the shareholders can supervise the voluntary liquidation.
 If the company is not solvent, creditors and shareholders may control the liquidation process by getting a court order.

 Voluntary liquidations in the United Kingdom are divided into two categories.
 One is the creditors' voluntary liquidation, which occurs under a state of corporate insolvency.
 The other is the members' voluntary liquidation, which only requires a corporate declaration of bankruptcy.